 New Hire in SEDA-COG’s Community Development Program

-SEDA-COG recently welcomed Anthony McKenney as a Program Assistant in the Community Development Program.
+SEDA-COG recently welcomed Cheryl Kahl as a Fiscal Assistant in the Community Development Program.

 SEDA-COG is a community and economic development agency in Lewisburg and is one of seven Local Development Districts in Pennsylvania.
 SEDA-COG enhances the quality of life and economic advantage for residents and businesses in the 11 central Pennsylvania counties through its vital partnerships and initiatives.